 |Unit level||FHEQ level 7 – master's degree or fourth year of an integrated master's degree|

 |Available as a free choice unit?||Yes|

-This is challenging module introduces students to the literatures and debates on capitalist diversity, and importantly, focuses on the politics of comparing different ‘types’ of capitalism around the world.
-Originally centred on Western European political economies and the potential for this part of the world to offer a ‘non-liberal’ alternative to American-style capitalism, the last 20 years have witnessed an expansion of the debate to include Central and Eastern Europe, South America, East Asia, and Africa.
+This challenging module introduces students to the literatures and debates on the politics of comparing different ‘types’ of capitalism around the world.
+Originally centred on Western European political economies and the potential for this part of the world to offer a ‘non-neoliberal’ alternative to American-style capitalism, the last 20 years have witnessed a dramatic expansion of the debate to include Central and Eastern Europe, South America, East Asia, and Africa.
 This, combined with the Great Recession of the late 2000s and the emergence of a so-called ‘new normal’ of crises, conflicts and inequalities, has had a significant impact on the conceptual frameworks and methodological approaches used to compare and contrast different capitalisms.
-The module’s combination of conceptual/methodological themes and specific case studies enables it to speak to a range of crucial issues, such as how to conceptualise and analyse diversity across the global political economy, the analytics and politics of any comparison we make, the possibilities for emancipatory forms of development, and so on.
+The module’s combination of conceptual/methodological themes and specific case studies enables it to speak to a range of crucial issues, such as the continued existence of significant diversity across the global political economy, how to conceptualise and analyse diversity across the global political economy, the possibilities for emancipatory forms of development, and so on.